Matt Hancock

-Matthew John David Hancock (born 2 October 1978) is a British politician who served as Minister for the Cabinet Office and Paymaster General from 2015 to 2016, Secretary of State for Digital, Culture, Media and Sport from January to July 2018, and Secretary of State for Health and Social Care from 2018 to 2021.
-He has been Member of Parliament (MP) for West Suffolk since 2010.
-He is a member of the Conservative Party, but now sits in the House of Commons as an independent, having had the whip suspended since November 2022.
+Matthew John David Hancock (born 2 October 1978) is a British former politician who served as Minister for the Cabinet Office and Paymaster General from 2015 to 2016, Secretary of State for Digital, Culture, Media and Sport from January to July 2018, and Secretary of State for Health and Social Care from 2018 to 2021.
+He was Member of Parliament (MP) for West Suffolk from 2010 to 2024.
+He is a member of the Conservative Party.

-Hancock was born in Cheshire, where his family runs a software business.
-He studied for a BA in Philosophy, Politics and Economics (PPE) at Exeter College, Oxford, and an MPhil in Economics at Christ's College, Cambridge.
-He was an economist at the Bank of England before serving as a senior economic adviser and later chief of staff to George Osborne.
-Hancock was first elected as the MP for West Suffolk in 2010, succeeding Richard Spring.
-He was re-elected as West Suffolk's MP in 2015, 2017, and 2019.
+Hancock was an economist at the Bank of England before serving as a senior economic adviser and later as chief of staff to George Osborne.
+Hancock was first elected as an MP for West Suffolk at the 2010 election.

-Hancock served as a junior minister at the Department for Business, Innovation and Skills from 2012 to 2015 and was the United Kingdom Anti-Corruption Champion from 2014 to 2015.
+In Parliament, Hancock served as a junior minister at the Department for Business, Innovation and Skills from 2012 to 2015 and was the United Kingdom Anti-Corruption Champion from 2014 to 2015.
 He attended David Cameron's cabinet as Minister for the Cabinet Office and Paymaster General from 2015 to 2016.
-After Theresa May became Prime Minister following Cameron's resignation, Hancock was moved to the post of Minister of State for Digital and Culture.
+After Theresa May became prime minister following Cameron's resignation, Hancock was moved to the post of Minister of State for Digital and Culture.
 He was promoted to May's cabinet as Secretary of State for Digital, Culture, Media and Sport.
-In July 2018, after the promotion of Jeremy Hunt to Foreign Secretary, Hancock replaced him as Secretary of State for Health and Social Care.
-After May's resignation, Hancock stood in the Conservative Party leadership election to replace her, but withdrew shortly after the first ballot and subsequently endorsed Boris Johnson.
-After Johnson became Prime Minister, Hancock retained his position as Health Secretary in his cabinet.
+In July 2018, after Jeremy Hunt became Foreign Secretary, Hancock replaced him as Secretary of State for Health and Social Care.
+After May's resignation, Hancock stood in the Conservative Party leadership election to replace her, but withdrew shortly after the first ballot and endorsed Boris Johnson.
+After Johnson became prime minister, Hancock kept his position as health secretary.

-Hancock's tenure as Health Secretary was marked by the COVID-19 pandemic, which he played a prominent role in the government's response to.
-Hancock oversaw efforts to procure personal protective equipment, but its absence of a competitive tendering process for the award of some contracts proved controversial.
-He expanded COVID-19 testing and tracing, and also oversaw the early stage of the UK's vaccination programme.
-In June 2021, after it was shown that he had breached COVID-19 social distancing restrictions by kissing and embracing his mistress, Gina Coladangelo, in his office, Hancock resigned as Health Secretary and was succeeded by Sajid Javid.
-Following his resignation as Health Secretary, Hancock returned to the backbenches.
+Hancock's time as health secretary was marked by the COVID-19 pandemic, and he played a prominent role in the government's response to it.
+He oversaw efforts to procure supplies needed, but the lack of a competitive tendering process for some contracts proved controversial.
+He expanded COVID-19 testing and tracing and also oversaw the early stage of the UK's COVID-19 vaccination programme.
+In June 2021, it was shown that he had breached COVID-19 social distancing restrictions by kissing and embracing Gina Coladangelo in his office.
+She was a director at the Department of Health and Social Care (DHSC), and Hancock was having an extramarital affair with her.
+Following this, Hancock resigned as health secretary and returned to the backbenches.
+He was succeeded by Sajid Javid.